 I am a single dad of a boy and a girl.
 Of course, I have many other roles but being a single father in my upmost joy in my current life (and probably will be for quite some time!).
 I was raised in a two parent household, so I never experienced a broken household as a kid.
 Many others from my generation (Generation “X”) have experienced the heartache of divorce.
 As a kid, I remember many of my friend’s parents splitting up.
 I was horrified of the thought that it might happen to my family too.
-Thankfully, my mom and dad are still happily married (for 42 years!) and I attribute many of my morals, ethics, stableness, values and faith in God to them.
+Thankfully, my mom and dad are still happily married (since 1973!) and I attribute many of my morals, ethics, stableness, values and faith in God to them.

 Being a single dad isn’t the easiest thing in the world.
 In the beginning (this was back in November 2009), I didn’t want it.
 Sure, I loved my kids.
 What I didn’t want (at first) was the divorce.
 Being a married man was what I knew for 8 ½ years before my kid’s mom left us.
 For 3 weeks, I had a little taste of what it was like to be a single dad.
 I was already very involved in my kid’s lives so it was an easy transition in some respects.
 I could cook, do laundry, clean, get them dressed, read to them and tuck them in at night.
 After being separated from their mom for 15 months, the divorce was finalized in January 2011 and I then officially stepped into single dad-hood.